 Toyko’s Haneda Airport was fourth with nearly 73 million passengers, a 5.7% increase over 2013.

-The airports in fifth, sixth and seventh places in 2013 swapped spots in 2014.
-Los Angeles International Airport moved up from sixth to fifth, Dubai moved up from seventh to sixth, and Chicago O'Hare International Airport dropped from fifth to seventh.
+The airports in fifth, sixth and seventh places swapped spots.
+Los Angeles International Airport moved up from sixth to fifth, Dubai moved up from seventh to sixth, and Chicago O’Hare International Airport dropped from fifth to seventh.

-There were no changes to Paris Charles de Gaulle (eighth place), Dallas/Fort Worth (ninth) and Hong Kong (tenth).
+There were no changes to Paris Charles de Gaulle (eighth place), Dallas/Fort Worth (ninth) and Hong Kong (10th).

 Atlanta dominates the United States

 Atlanta also retained the title of busiest domestic passenger airport in the world, with 85.4 million passengers, followed by Beijing (68.9 million) and Tokyo (62.9 million).